 The TOMODACHI Microsoft iLEAP Social Innovation and Leadership Program is designed to cultivate a new generation of Japanese social entrepreneurs and community leaders (ages 18-25) who are prepared to make a positive difference in Japan, the United States, and around the world.
-Program participants are selected from a highly competitive, nationwide pool of applicants,to participate in a four week experiential leadership training in Seattle, Washington.
+Program participants are selected from a highly competitive, nationwide pool of applicants, to participate in experiential leadership training in Seattle, Washington, and activities in Japan.

-At the core of the program, the scholars work on a team project with prominent businesses and receive business mentoring from recognized Japanese American leaders in the Seattle community.
-The scholars also take classes in leadership and entrepreneurship, work with technology advisers to grow their ideas, and conduct site visits to social businesses and organizations.
+The scholars take classes in leadership and entrepreneurship, work with technology advisers to grow their ideas, and conduct site visits to social businesses and organizations.

-The program is run during the February-March period and August-September and also involves alumni activities back in Japan.
+The program is run during the July – November period and also involves activities back in Japan.

 TOMODACHI Microsoft iLEAP Social Innovation and Leadership Program 2017